resopmok/BAR_uikeys_collections/HOWTO_customkeybind.md

 To use custom keybindings:
 - Open the launcher and click on "Open Installation Directory."
-- Open "data" folder (not necessary on Linux systems).
+- Open the "data" folder (not necessary on Linux systems).
 - In-game (singleplayer skirmish against InactiveAI), select Settings -> Control -> Keybindings -> Custom
 - Edit the file `bar_hotkeys_custom.lua` with your desired changes.

 Test your changes in real time:
 - Switch off from and then back to the Custom preset in the in-game Settings.
+OR
 - Press F11 (or type `/widgetselector` to everyone chat), disable, then re-enable `BAR  Hotkeys` in the widget list (click it to turn off and then on again).

 If you're interested in customizing a preset instead of default hotkeys: